Pulse diagnosis: Computational pulse diagnosis (CPD)

 Computational pulse diagnosis (CPD) is a technique that applies modern sensing and computational methods to the traditional practice of pulse diagnosis.
-Conventional pulse diagnosis (PD), widely used in Chinese and other traditional medical systems, relies on tactile assessment of the radial artery to evaluate pulse shape, rhythm, and strength, but its results vary with practitioner experience and training.
+Conventional pulse diagnosis (PD), widely used in Chinese and other traditional medical systems, relies on tactile assessment of the radial artery to evaluate pulse shape, rhythm, and strength.
 CPD seeks to replicate this process by employing sensors to capture wrist pulse signals and algorithms to process and analyze them.
-The procedure typically involves four stages: signal acquisition, preprocessing, feature extraction, and recognition.
-Advances in machine learning and signal processing have enabled CPD to be investigated for applications in cardiovascular, metabolic, and other health conditions.
-While significant progress has been reported in both experimental studies and clinical applications, further work is needed to establish standardized datasets and evaluation benchmarks.

 Traditional Indian medicine (Ayurveda and Siddha-Veda)

 Ayurvedic pulse measurement is done by placing index, middle and ring finger on the wrist.
 The index finger is placed below the wrist bone on the thumb side of the hand (radial styloid).
 This index finger represents the Vata dosha.
 The middle finger and ring finger are placed next to the index finger and represents consequently the Pitta and Kapha doshas of the patient.
 Pulse can be measured in the superficial, middle, and deep levels thus obtaining more information regarding energy imbalance of the patient.

 In Ayurveda, advocates claim that by taking a pulse examination, imbalances in the three Doshas (Vata, Pitta, and Kapha) can be diagnosed.
 The ayurvedic pulse also claims to determine the balance of prana, tejas, and ojas.